jamesmurdza/sandboxjs/README.md

 import { Sandbox } from "@gitwit/sandbox";

 // Create a new sandbox
-const sandbox = await Sandbox.create("daytona"); // or "codesandbox" or "e2b" or "modal"
+const sandbox = await Sandbox.create("daytona"); // or "e2b" or "beam" or "codesandbox" or "modal"

 // Create a sandbox with custom template const customSandbox = await Sandbox.create("e2b", {